MetaluNet/Fraise/README.md

 -	a protocol for communication between microcontrollers
 -	some conventions about the communication physical layer and associated connectors
--	a integrated development and runtime environment hosted by Pure Data (www.puredata.org)
+-	a multiplatform integrated development and runtime environment hosted by Pure Data (www.puredata.org)

 --------------------------------

 ##dependencies :

 PureData + externals :

 -	zexy
 -	moonlib